-In 2017, the Board of Directors held six meetings, each lasting between six and seven hours.
-It also held a workshop in the Glatt Shopping Centre.
-In addition to the statutory matters and periodic reporting on all strategic business units of Migros, including the subsidiaries, the Board of Directors approved various acquisitions, investments and divestments by the subsidiaries and Migros Industry, specifically the sale of the participatory interest in Dolphine France SAS (Probikeshop), and the sale of the business unit CCA (Cash+Carry Angehrn) and the Office World Group (OWiba).
+In 2018, the Board of Directors held six meetings, each lasting between four and eight hours.
+In addition to the statutory matters and periodic reporting on all strategic business units of Migros, including the subsidiaries, the Board of Directors approved various acquisitions, investments and divestments by the subsidiaries and Migros Industry.

 Composition & electoral procedure